-Cashews have several possible health benefits — such as reducing the risk of cardiovascular diseases, aiding in weight loss, and improve bone health.
+Cashews have several possible health benefits — such as reducing the risk of cardiovascular diseases, aiding in weight loss, and improving bone health.

 Protein in cashews: One ounce (28g) of dry-roasted cashews has 163 calories, 4.3g of protein, and 13.2g of fats.